MarkLaVenia/rockr/README.md

       - Already, [ORCID](https://orcid.org/) integrates with other
         applications like Scopus and Publons and there is an [ORCID Developer Tool](https://orcid.org/developer-tools) that appears
         like it would support such an endeavor.
-Thus, this doesn’t like a far-out proposal.
+Thus, this doesn’t look like a far-out proposal.

 The ideas generated above are only a sample of developments that might be pursued in associations with a `rockr`/`rockrverse` package. <br>